-Asbestos Abatement in Maine, Massachusetts, New Hampshire, New York, and Beyond
+Asbestos Survey and Testing in Connecticut, Maine, Massachusetts, New Hampshire, and Rhode Island

 Asbestos is a broad term for a group of fibrous minerals that were used widely in the construction of buildings and in products.
-More specifically, according to the Occupational Safety & Health Administration (OSHA) of the United States Department of Labor, asbestos was commonly used as materials, in such things as walls, floor tiles, pipes, automobile manufacturing, electrical components, cement, roofing, and many more.
-As one can see, due to the multifaceted use of asbestos, many places other than building construction can be affected.
+More specifically, according to the Occupational Safety & Health Administration (OSHA), asbestos was commonly used as materials, in such things as walls, floor tiles, pipes, automobile manufacturing, electrical components, cement, roofing, and more.

 There are six different types of asbestos: